Rohitpatil1304/Data-Analysis-Using-Python/README.md

 # Key Insights
 - Sales are higher among Females than Males.
 - Young adults (26-35 years old) working professionals are the major customers.
-- Hightest Orders and revenue is generated from Uttar Pradesh followed by Maharashtra.
+- Hightest orders and revenue is generated from Uttar Pradesh followed by Maharashtra.
 - The IT sector contributed the highest sales followed by Healthcare.
-- Food & Clothing categories generated maximum revenue while Stationery generates minimum revenue.
+- Food & Clothing categories generated maximum revenue while Stationery generated minimum revenue.